gust/data-challenge/README.md

   1. Of those customers above, what was the cumulative total of purchases in their first n days (all purchases made within n days of their first purchase).

 Taking answer 2 and dividing by answer 1 gives us the the average revenue per customer at n days

-3. How would you go about graphing the average revenue per customer over time?
     - Hint: you can use the psql function generate_series to create the numbers between 1 and 365

 The output should be in the form: